dtch1997/cpg-locomotion/docker/README.md

 Build command:

 	docker build -t dgx-cpg-locomotion:latest \
-		-f docker/Dockerfile-sbl3 .
+		-f docker/Dockerfile .

 Note:

-* Build from rl-baseline3-zoo dir so that docker can copy this package into the image.
+* Build from cpg-locomotion dir so that docker can copy this package into the image.

 ## Make docker container